 Lock throws for 5 TDs as Missouri routs UConn 52-12

-The junior, who played just under three quarters, picked apart the nation's worst pass defense, finishing with a career-high 31 completions on 37 attempts.
+Lock, who played just under three quarters, picked apart the nation’s worst pass defense, finishing with a career high 31 completions on 37 attempts.

-Missouri (3-5) gave up a safety after an errant snap on the opening drive, but scored on its next five possessions to lead 31-5 at halftime.
+The Tigers (3-5) gave up a safety after an errant snap on the opening drive, then scored on their next five possessions to lead 31-5 at halftime.